solargrammars/solargrammars.github.io/_posts/2017-01-03-colors-in-context.md

 these representation also encode the closeness of the colors in the context of the images the come from.
-Going back to the example we talked before, if we analyze images of landscapes of forests, we probably can see groups of greens (lets say , representing trees , vegetation ) closer to groups of light blues and whites on one side (the clouds and sky) and also some groups of brown and grays (the ground).
+Going back to the example we talked before, if we analyze images of landscapes of forests, we probably can see groups of greens (let's say , representing trees or vegetation ) closer to groups of light blues and whites on one side (the clouds and sky) and also some groups of brown and grays (the ground).
-It is not entirely clear which configuration is better, but from the results, I would probably choose something between 4 and 5 for context window.
+It is not entirely clear which configuration is better, but from the results, I would probably choose something between 4 and 5 as a context window.

 At this point, we have a vector representation the can